-The MPQ8636A-10 has a power-good (PG) output.
+The MPQ8636 has a power-good (PG) output.
 The PG pin is the open drain of a MOSFET.
-Connect it to VCC or some other voltage source that measures less than 5.5V through a pull-up resistor (typically $100k\Omega$ ).
+Connect it to VCC or some other voltage source that measures less than 5.5V through a pull-up resistor, $100k\Omega$ in typical.
+A 10nF capacitor from PG to AGND is recommend when PG pull-up resistor <100k $\Omega$ .
 After applying the input voltage, the MOSFET turns on so that the PG pin is pulled to GND before the SS is ready.
-After the FB voltage reaches 91% of the REF voltage, the PG pin is pulled HIGH after a 2.5ms delay.
+After the FB voltage reaches 91% of the REF voltage, the PG pin is pulled HIGH after a 2ms delay.

 When the FB voltage drops to 80% of the REF voltage or exceeds 120% of the nominal REF voltage, the PG pin is pulled LOW.
-If the input DC source fails to power the MPQ8636A-10, the PG pin is also pulled low even though this pin is tied to an external DC source through a pull-up resistor (typically $100k\Omega$ ).
+If the input DC source fails to power the MPQ8636, the PG also pin is pulled low mps.

+even though this pin is tied to an external DC source through a pull-up resistor (typically $100k\Omega$ ).